Adolescence Education: Admission Requirements

-- Students may be admitted directly into the Adolescence Education program, or they may enter during their second or third semester.
+- Students may apply to the Adolescence Education program during their first year.
 Those who enter the program at a later point may need more than eight semesters to graduate.

 - Students must meet the following requirements to continue in the program: